 Photo by Ryan Bourque

-Gabrielle Fulton is an award-winning filmmaker and playwright born in Athens, Georgia, and raised in Atlanta, Georgia.
+Gabrielle Fulton is an award-winning filmmaker and playwright born in Athens, Georgia, and raised in Atlanta.
 She received her BA from Columbia University, and her MFA in Writing for the Screen & Stage from Northwestern University.
 Gabrielle is currently Visiting Professor of Screenwriting at Kennesaw State University.
 Her short film Ir/Reconcilable received a broadcast deal from HBO and was awarded official selection status at both the American Black Film Festival in New York City and the Atlanta Film Festival.
 Among other works, Gabrielle also directed the documentary short If We So Choose, about the 1964 public accommodations protests to integrate The Varsity restaurant in Athens, GA.
 Her play Uprising was a Rolling World Premiere with productions in Atlanta, GA and Alexandria, VA.

 Photo by Roni Nicole

 Sarah Gubbins is the co-creator, writer and executive producer of the Amazon comedy series I Love Dick, directed and produced by co-creator Jill Soloway.
 Also a Chicago playwright, Sarah’s plays include: The Kid Thing, Cocked, fml: How Carson McCullers’s Saved My Life, and The Drinking Problem.
 Her plays have been developed at various theaters including the Steppenwolf, the Public Theater, and Victory Gardens amongst many others.
 In 2012 Sarah was named, Best Playwright of 2012 by Chicago Magazine.
 Her play The Kid Thing won a Chicago Joseph Jefferson Award for Best New Play that same year.
 Sarah is currently co-writing a movie 10 Aker Wood with Jill Soloway, which Jill will direct.